-Check out our Curriculum to find out what you’ll learn.
+Check out our MSPL curriculum and our Certificate curriculum to discover what you’ll learn.
+Meet our faculty.
 Browse our blog for information about why patents are so important, to learn what’s going on in the program, and to meet our students.
-If you’re interested in learning more about the program, click below to request more information; and we’ll contact you personally within a couple of days.
+If you’re interested in learning more, click below to request more information; and we’ll contact you personally within a couple of days.